JOThurgood/mhd-ray-tracing/README.md

 ```

 This can be then plotted.
 We note that this returns the solution at 100
-*sample points*.
-The ode solver chooses step sizes within tolerances.
+*sample points*. **The ode solver automatically chooses step sizes within tolerances.**
-This can give the impression of larger 'jumps' in regions of high alfven
+This can give the *impression* of larger 'jumps' in regions of high alfven
-speed than in smaller.
+speed than in regions of slower procession.
 In reality, it is just that the linear sampling
 in time means there are less points to construct the line.
 The ode
 solution itself *usually* has used an appropriate step size within
 adaptive tolerances.